 Joel Phillips, Music Composition/Theory [Word Document] While all of my students are music majors, few specialize in the area of this core course, i. e., Music Theory and Composition.
 How can I initiate my novice students into expert practices through a sequenced assignment that integrates individual transcription, peer collaboration, and professional models?
 What teaching and learning advantages would accrue from such a sequence?

-Mary Poteau-Tralie, Foreign Languages [Word Document] How can I help my beginning French students see another language as distinct from their own, not just a code or translation or (wrong!) representation of English?
+Mary Poteau-Tralie, Languages, Literatures & Cultures [Word Document] How can I help my beginning French students see another language as distinct from their own, not just a code or translation or (wrong!) representation of English?
 How can I increase awareness of the link between culture, or how one sees the world, and the language?
 My hunch is that students already begin to make this connection which more fluent speakers take for granted, but this insight is not fostered in a systematic way.

 Drew Procaccino, Information Systems [Word Document] CIS 185 is a technology requirement of all business majors.
 As a result, it includes a mix of all business majors but can include some liberal arts majors.
 The main problem is how to instill and evaluate a deeper understanding of the material, rather than have students do hands-on work in spreadsheet (using Excel) and database (using Access) design by just going through the motions.
 How can I redesign tests and assignments to deepen conceptual understanding and enhance students’ facility in choosing and applying functions across varying contexts?